American University in Bulgaria: Clubs

 AUBG hosts chapters of international organizations, such as People to People International, AIESEC, the Phi Beta Delta Honor Society, and the Association for Computing Machinery.
-Social and sports organizations, such as the AUBG Olympics, Basketball Club, Debate Club, Chess Club, Women in Business Club are also available.
+Social and sports organizations, such as the AUBG Olympics and others like More Honors, Debate Club, Rock Jamming Club, Polygon Club, Business Club and Investment Management Club are also available.

-Student club The Hub organizes a hackathon on campus that gathers some of the country's brightest young programmers for three days of problem solving and coding.

-More Honors (MH) is a small part of the AUBG student body that is selected to represent the funny and bright side of student life.
-More Honors is made by students for students, faculty, staff and friends who make More Honors what it is.
-MH has been entertaining the AUBG student body for almost twenty four years.
-Its purpose is to represent student life in a show, while the entire community, together, has a good time and laugh at their own strengths and faults.

 The Better Community Club members work on social projects.
 Their activities include a multi-year educational project at Blagoevgrad's "St. Nikolay Mirlikliyski" orphanage; fundraising campaigns for local centers for people with disabilities and a local family afflicted with serious health problems; and others.

-The students from the Business Club invite business figures, politicians, and economists, to talk to students on business-related topics.

-The Assets Trading & Management (AT&M) is a student organization which operates as an investment fund where students learn analytical framework for the analysis of the financial markets.

-The AUBG Choir brings the music talents of AUBG and the local community together.
-It was created in 1993 by its director – associate professor of music – Hristo Krotev.
+The AUBG Choir was created in 1993 by its director – associate professor of music – Hristo Krotev.
 The choir has received a number of national and international awards.

 The Broadway Performance Club stages musicals for the students and faculty every year.
 The AUBG community has already seen Chicago, West Side Story, Hairspray, Moulin Rouge, Grease, Memphis, All Shook Up, Burlesque, Catch me If You Can and Hair.
 After its performances in Blagoevgrad, the musical goes on a tour around the country.

-The AUBG Dance Crew is a club that invites students to learn hip-hop dancing mostly to perform in university's talent shows and events.
-It is a great club for those who wants to up their dancing skills, teach peers and even stage their own choreography.

-The Polygon club is the mathematics club on campus that has the goal of increasing the awareness of the mathematics major at AUBG by organizing different activities such as mathematical sessions, quizzes, competitions, lectures, meetings with faculty or alumni, mathematical games, etc.
+The Psychology Club aims to spread awareness about mental health on campus, while also organizing events, workshops and guest lectures related to Psychology.